100 % Wholewheat Sourdough Bread

 5. Baking bread in a Dutch oven

-Flip your dough out of the banneton onto a piece of parchment paper and score your bread with a sharp blade (like razor blades).
-Feel free to express yourself freely and score a beautiful pattern into your bread!
+Now turn your dough out onto a suitable piece of baking paper and cut it with a sharp knife.
+Feel free to get creative and carve patterns into your whole wheat sourdough bread!

 Then, drop your bread carefully into the hot Dutch oven and spray it with water to create more steam.
 Bake the bread for 25 minutes in the Dutch oven, then lower the temperature to 400 °F (200 °C).
 Continue baking with the lid removed for another 25 minutes.